 What To Expect During Therapy Sessions

 Your first therapy session will probably look different than your sessions after that.
 During the first therapy session, and even the first couple of sessions, your therapist is going to be getting to know you.
 They're going to ask you questions that will help them to identify why you were coming to see them and what you hope to get out of therapy.
-It will also get an idea of what mental health challenges you are struggling with.
-By doing this, they can help you choose the best treatment plan for you.
+It will also help you get an idea of what mental health challenges you are struggling with.
+By doing this, your therapist can help you choose the best treatment plan for you.

-If you have an idea from the media that your therapy session will involve you lying on the couch with the therapist sitting next to you, rest assured that is not what therapy looks like.
+If you have an idea from the media that your therapy session will involve you lying on the couch, with the therapist sitting next to you, rest assured that is not what therapy looks like.
 If you are doing online therapy, you have the freedom of being in your own home even.
-If you are in the therapist office, it is perfectly normal for you just to be sitting in a chair or on the couch.
+If you are in the therapist’s office, it is perfectly normal for you just to be sitting in a chair or on the couch.
 Most therapists try to set up their offices in a way that will create a comfortable environment for their patients.

-As you look for a therapist and start your therapy sessions remember that the therapy process is about you.
+As you look for a therapist, and eventually start your therapy sessions, remember that the therapy process is about you.
 The purpose is to help you improve your mental health.
 This could mean eliminating your anxiety, helping you learn coping skills for your depression, or learning new communication skills to improve your relationships with others.
 Many goals can be accomplished through therapy.
 It's important when you start meeting with a therapist that you communicate clearly to them what your goals are for your sessions and what you hope to achieve from attending therapy.
 Remember, it's all about you.